canonical/checkbox/docs/reference/units/job.rst

 ``command``:
     (optional).
 A command can be provided, to be executed under specific circumstances.

-For ``manual``, ``user-interact`` and ``user-verify``
-    jobs, the command will be executed when the user presses a "test" button present in the user interface.
+    For ``manual``, ``user-interact`` and ``user-verify`` jobs, the command will be executed when the user starts the test.
 For ``shell`` jobs, the command will be executed unconditionally as soon as the job is started.
-In both cases the exit code from the command (0 for success, !0 for failure) will be used to set the test's outcome.
-For ``manual``, ``user-interact`` and ``user-verify`` jobs, the user can override the command's outcome.
+In both cases the exit code from the command (``0`` for success, ``!0`` for failure) will be used to set the test outcome.
+For ``manual``, ``user-interact`` and ``user-verify`` jobs, the user can override the command outcome.

     The command will be run using the default system shell.
 If a specific shell is needed it should be instantiated in the command.

-A multi-line command or shell script can be used with the usual multi-line syntax.
+    It is recommended to call a shell script rather than writing a multi-line command.

-    Note that a ``shell`` job without a command will do nothing.
+    Note: A ``shell`` job without a command will do nothing.

 .. _Job purpose field: